varunmalladi/quartz/content/ntpy/Detailed Notes/Math in Moscow/Algebraic Number Theory/1- Introduction to Finite Fields.md

+---
+title: "1- Introduction to Finite Fields"
+---

 # Lecture notes
 ## Euler function
 **Definition 1.1 ([[Euler totient function]]).** Let $a$ and $n$ be positive integers.
 Then the **Euler totient function** $\phi(n)$ is defined as